 If the student is still experiencing issues, contact the CAASPP test site coordinator or school technology coordinator.

 Step 6: Viewing Test Instructions and Starting the Test

-The Instructions and Help page (i.e., screen) is the last step of the sign-in process (refer to figure 9).
-Students may review this page to understand how to navigate the test and use test tools.
+The Instructions and Help page (i.e., screen) is the last step of the sign-in process (refer to figure 10).
+A student may review this page to understand how to navigate the test and use test tools.

 To proceed and begin the test:

-- After reviewing this page, students select [Begin Test Now].
+- After reviewing this page, the student selects [Begin Test Now].
 The test opportunity officially begins or resumes.